rhowell7/rhowell7/README.md

 - 📫 How to reach me: howell.rose7 atgmail
 - 🌐 Website: [rosehowell.com](https://rosehowell.com)
 - ♀️ Pronouns: she/her
+- ⚡ Fun fact: I've been to 48 states 🇺🇸 and 18 countries! 🌎

 <!--
 **rhowell7/rhowell7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.